kflu/vem/README.md

 most of the battery life, but only raised up (due to low voltage) at the end of it.
 SNR is maintained over entire battery life and cut off when power is not sufficient.

+For 9v 300mAH, current expected battery life is

+    300 / (90 + 200/5) = 2.3hour

+(90mA + 200mA/5) is the average current draw.
+200mA transmission mode occurs every 5 sec.

+This aligns well with the experiment.
+Now if we put it to sleep during the 5 sec wait, expected battery life is

+    300 / (200/5) = 7.5hour

 **Test3**: Anker PowerCore+ mini